Warfley/LazWebsockets/Readme.md

 `OnRecieveMessage` is triggered when `RecieveMessages` adds a new message to the message queue and `OnClose` will be triggered when the stream closes, either due to an abrupt disconnect of the underlying TCP stream (detected by a stream reding error while recieving Messages) or after sending the close message.
 It will be called before the `TSocketStream` object will be destroyed, so you still have access to it, e.g. to its `RemoteAddress` attribute to identify the client.
 Both of these events are fired in the context of the thread discovering them, most likely the thread calling `RecieveMessages`.
 Any cross thread accesses need to be secured by the user, either using `TThread.Queue`, `TThread.Synchronize`, `critical sections` or any other method of handling inter-thread communications.

 ## Example
-The example server can be built either by opening the Lazarus project (`example.lpi`) and building it with the IDE or using fpc directly by calling
+The `chatServer` example can be built in multiple ways.
+Either by opening the Lazarus project (`examples/chatServer.lpi`) and building it with the IDE, or by using make in the examples directory, or by using the fpc directly via:
 ```
-$> fpc ./example.lpr
+$> fpc -Fu ../src chatServer.pas
 ```
-The client for this is the html document `example_client.html` and should be usable with any modern browser.
+The client for this is the html document `chatClient.html` and should be usable with any modern browser.
 The example is a simple chat that lets the user input text messages to send to the other party, and recieve their messages asynchronously.
 You can try to connect with multiple clients at once to the server as it uses a threaded handler, but isn't built for reading more than a message for one client at a time, so funny things might happen.